NordicPlayground/nrf-docker/README.md

 ## Flashing

-> _:Note:_ Docker for Mac OS and Windows does not have support for USB yet, so this will only work on Linux computers.
+> ℹ️ Docker for Mac OS and Windows does not have support for USB yet, so this will only work on Linux computers.

     # assumes asset_tracker_v2 built already (see above)
     docker run --rm -v ${PWD}:/workdir/project \